-Only two jumpers, across BTLDIS and BUSACT, are needed to use the RMB166-FLI in the default 64K/256K RAM and no ROM mode.
-Both these jumpers will be installed when shipped from the factory.
+Only two jumpers, across BTLDIS and BUSACT, are needed to use the RST166-FLI in the default 256K RAM and no ROM mode.
+Both these jumpers will be installed when shipped from Rigel Corporation.
+See Figure 4.1 for location of these jumpers.